 Sometimes you want a bare-bones cycling experience, without worrying about when to change gears or keeping up with continual maintenance.
 Women's fixed gear bikes — known to many cycling enthusiasts as “fixies” — have just one gear.
 This not only makes things simpler while riding, but it also means the bike is far lighter and requires little upkeep.

-Perhaps the first thing to learn is the difference between a fixed gear and single speed bike, since they're related but not exactly the same.
+Perhaps the first thing to learn is the difference between a fixed-gear and a single-speed bike since they're related but not exactly the same.
 You should learn a little about brakes and braking on fixed gear bikes, as you can brake using your pedals, so additional brakes aren't 100% necessary.
 You may also want to consider factors such as frame size, handlebars, and even color.

 Some people use the terms "fixed gear" and "single speed" interchangeably, but it isn't that simple.
 While it’s true that a fixed gear bike is also a single speed bike, not all single speed bikes are fixed gear bikes, so choose carefully.